apache/spark/docs/structured-streaming-programming-guide.md

 ## Monitoring Streaming Queries
-There are two APIs for monitoring and debugging active queries - interactively and asynchronously.
+There are multiple ways to monitor active streaming queries.
+You can either push metrics to external systems using Spark's Dropwizard Metrics support, or access them programmatically.

-### Interactive APIs
+### Reading Metrics Interactively

 You can directly get the current status and metrics of an active query using `streamingQuery.lastProgress()` and `streamingQuery.status()`.